 You're ready to put up the sidewalls.
-These are made so that the stake loops should be on the bottom and facing outward.
+These are made so that the stake-ring webbing should be on the inside.
 To help you distinguish inside from outside, all the top and bottom hems are folded inward.
 And the Dragonwing identification label on one of the sidewalls should be on the inside.